How much should I spend on rent?

 However, lots of people rebuke this calculation because it’s outdated.
 The government declared this standard in 1981 when they found that those who spent more than 30% of their income on housing have historically been said to be “cost burdened.”
-It does not consider the financial situations relevant today — high debt, student loans, and 401(k) plans — in its calculations.
+It does not consider the financial expenses relevant today — high credit card debt, student loans, and 401(k) plans — in its calculations.

 As a result, we recommend setting your own personal fixed percentage to spend on rent, rather than blindly following the 30% rule.
-Create a realistic budget specific to your income, lifestyle, and debt/loan payments.
+Create a realistic budget specific to your take-home pay, lifestyle, and debt/loan payments.

 Consider your personal expenses.

 The 50/30/20 budgeting standard is a good metric to use.
 It dictates that 50% of your income be used in monthly fixed payments: housing, utilities (gas, electric, water), transportation costs, and groceries.
 Next, 30% can go to non-essentials.
 That includes dining out, entertainment, and shopping.
 The last 20% of your monthly income is expected to go into savings or paying back extra debts.

 From there, you can use the 30% rule as the basis and redistribute your salary based on your expenses.
 If you don’t have student loans, then you can afford to pay slightly more on your monthly rent.
 If you rarely buy clothes or dine out, then more of your salary can go toward paying for a nicer apartment with amenities.
 The goal is to find a balance that makes sense for your budget, your after-tax income, and your entire financial situation.